 From the point of view of the logic of the negotiation process, it may not be entirely clear what real result Abe sees for himself.
 Nevertheless, the actions and statements of the Japanese prime minister and leader of the ruling Liberal Democratic Party (approximately at the end of summer in Japan, elections to the upper house of parliament) are quite logical.
 His ambitions to go down in history as a politician capable of solving the problem of the "northern territories" are widely known.
 Abe even vowed to do this at the grave of his father, who at one time occupied the post of foreign minister of Japan.
 But he did it very carefully, saying that he would make all possible efforts.

 Abe is a great master of ceremonies and rituals.
-The main thing for him now is his image in Japan: how he is perceived by voters and the ruling class.
-In this regard, the head of the cabinet of ministers (he will occupy this post for more than two years) looks quite convincing.
-Abe is an experienced politician, and admit to the Japanese that it is impossible to get the Kuriles, in part or in whole, for him is tantamount to political suicide.
-Therefore, Mr. Prime Minister is concentrating on showing to ordinary Japanese the "all the beauty of the path" of the negotiation process.
+The main thing for him now is his image in Japan: how the voters and the ruling class perceive him.
+In this regard, the head of the Cabinet of Ministers (he will hold this post for more than two years) looks quite convincing.
+Abe is an experienced politician, and to admit to the Japanese that it is impossible to get the Kuriles, in part or in whole, is tantamount to political suicide for him.
+Therefore, the prime minister is concentrating on showing ordinary Japanese "the whole beauty of the path" of the negotiation process.

 The meeting yesterday with Putin has extremely important psychological implications for Abe, allowing him to maintain the reputation of a sophisticated politician and diplomat.
 Difficult relationships and negotiations, but what is the atmosphere of communication with Putin!
 Extremely benevolent, positive.
 Putin and Abe have long been "on ty".
 Most likely, the Prime Minister left Moscow in a good mood.